MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-who-knows-whom.md

 topic-status: Drafting
 ---

-# Configure Who knows whom
+# Configure who knows whom

 The Who knows whom feature helps users to quickly identify colleagues within their organization who can introduce them to leads or contacts.